Highlights from the Ratings and Financial Report for Keurig Dr Pepper Inc. (KDP)

 Analysts’ Opinion of KDP

-Many brokerage firms have already submitted their reports for KDP stocks, with Wedbush repeating the rating for KDP by listing it as a “Outperform.”
-The predicted price for KDP in the upcoming period, according to Wedbush is $43 based on the research report published on October 11th of the current year 2022.
+Many brokerage firms have already submitted their reports for KDP stocks, with Truist repeating the rating for KDP by listing it as a “Sell.”
+The predicted price for KDP in the upcoming period, according to Truist is $30 based on the research report published on October 31st of the current year 2022.

-Goldman, on the other hand, stated in their research note that they expect to see KDP reach a price target of $37, previously predicting the price at $39.
-The rating they have provided for KDP stocks is “Neutral” according to the report published on September 27th, 2022.
+Wedbush, on the other hand, stated in their research note that they expect to see KDP reach a price target of $43.
+The rating they have provided for KDP stocks is “Outperform” according to the report published on October 11th, 2022.

-UBS gave a rating of “Neutral” to KDP, setting the target price at $38 in the report published on June 21st of the current year.
+Goldman gave a rating of “Neutral” to KDP, setting the target price at $37 in the report published on September 27th of the current year.

 Insider Trading